 To request that examiners complete and submit the relevant reports via the internal examiner or independent chair in the University’s progression monitoring system within five working days of the oral examination.

-To request that any minor corrections are detailed in the Joint Examiners’ Report Form by one of the examiners and ensure the report is submitted via the internal examiner or independent chair in the University’s progression monitoring system within five working days of the oral examination.
-(See section 22.1.2 of the relevant University policy: Examination of Doctoral Degrees Policy OR Examination of Master of Philosophy (MPhil) Degrees Policy for further guidance).
+To request that any minor corrections are detailed in the Joint Examiners’ Report Form by one of the examiners and ensure the report is submitted via the internal examiner or independent chair in the University’s progression monitoring system within five working days of the oral examination (see the relevant University examinations policy for further guidance).

-If a referral is recommended, to request that the examiners complete a statement as part of the Examiner’s Report Form and submit the form via the internal examiner or independent chair in the University’s progression monitoring system within five working days of the oral examination.
-(See section 23 of the relevant University policy: Examination of Doctoral Degrees Policy OR Examination of Master of Philosophy (MPhil) Degrees Policy for further guidance).
+If a referral is recommended, to request that the examiners complete a statement as part of the Examiner’s Report Form and submit the form via the internal examiner or independent chair in the University’s progression monitoring system within five working days of the oral examination (see the relevant University examinations policy for further guidance) [INSERT LINKS].

 To advise examiners, the candidate and other parties involved in the examination on University policy and regulations.